idimitriadis0/TranslateOnLinux/docs/index.md

 [Goldpan TMX/TBX Editor](https://logrusglobal.com/goldpan.html) (installs but does not run correctly in Wine, needs a Windows VM) can **edit and export/save** TBX (and TMX) files

+[Translate-Toolkit](http://docs.translatehouse.org/projects/translate-toolkit/en/latest/) is a set of libraries and command line tools made by the same creators of Pootle and Virtaal and used by many free software projects, like Lokalize.
+It comes with [several file conversion utilities](http://docs.translatehouse.org/projects/translate-toolkit/en/latest/commands/index.html), including xls2csv and [csv2tbx](http://docs.translatehouse.org/projects/translate-toolkit/en/latest/commands/csv2tbx.html).
+It's useful to manage term bases in .xlsx, .csv and .tbx when no GUI tool is available (or for general scripting).

 **SDLTB**

 Trados Studio termbases (SDLTB) are written in a proprietary format, created by SDL MultiTerm.
 Since SDL Trados/Multiterm are quite common, you might come accross these files fairly often.